If you are looking for a quick web fix to your golfing problems then you are not going to get it here!

 The John Cook approach is based on the individual not one method catching all.

-He believes in identify a players strengths and weaknesses and then playing to the strengths and working on the weaknesses.
+He believes in identifying a players strengths and weaknesses and then playing to the strengths and working on the weaknesses.

 There is no doubt that John Cook is one of the world's leading teachers of the short game.